vvvm23/vvvm23.github.io/content/posts/flax-post/index.md

 > I am not aware of other libraries that do the same thing as Optax, but there are a lot of neural network APIs built on top of JAX, such as [Equinox](https://github.com/patrick-kidger/equinox/) by [Patrik Kidger](https://kidger.site/), and [Haiku](https://github.com/deepmind/dm-haiku) developed at Deepmind.
 I simply picked Flax here in order to have perfect interoperability with Huggingface models during the [Huggingface JAX Diffusers sprint](https://github.com/huggingface/community-events/tree/main/jax-controlnet-sprint).

 ## Neural Network API with Flax
-- High level pattern of doing a training loop in JAX
+- High level pattern of doing a training loop in JAX X
 - Which part does Flax address?
+X
 - The ways of defining a module.
     - regular and compact representation
 - What does that give us?